neverendingsupport/infra-fork-runs-on-runner-images-for-aws/README.md

 ### Windows

 Those images are lacking the Hyper-V (and related tooling) framework for Windows, because virtualization on AWS is only available on bare-metal instances.
 Some legacy or easily available through actions software has been removed to ensure faster boot times and lower disk usage.
+A virtualization-enabled variant derived from the upstream Windows 2022 runner image is also available when Hyper-V is required.

 * `windows22-full-x64`
+* `windows22-full-with-virt-x64`
 * `windows25-full-x64`

 ### GPU